360 Flip – Easiest of All Skateboard Tricks

 5) ride away and go back on some chicks.

-3) ollie up and start turning your board tward your Left or Right at an angle
+3) Ollie up and start turning your board toward your Left or Right at an angle

 5) Now use your arm to push your board back straight